OpenSPP/documentation/docs/glossary.rst

    Data integration
        Combines data from different sources and provides users with a unified view of these data for service integration.
-When :term:`services<services>` are provided by multiple suppliers, the service integration challenge is to seamlessly integrate them into end-to-end :term:`services<services>` that operate as a single IT service delivery model.
+When :term:`services<services>` are provided by multiple suppliers, the service integration challenge is to seamlessly integrate them into end-to-end services that operate as a single IT service delivery model.
 Data integration involves the practice of applying architectural techniques and tools to provide access and delivery of data with varied data types and structures in order to meet the data needs of the applications and business processes within an organization.

        | 🇫🇷 Intégration des données
        | 🇪🇸 Integración de datos